Avik9/Sequitur-Algorithm/README.md

 ```

 We have already discussed in the previous section the format of the compressed input stream.
-Your `decompress` function should work by using the C Standard I/O Library function
+My `decompress` function works by using the C Standard I/O Library function
 `fgetc()` to read the input stream byte-by-byte, parse the stream into blocks,
 decode the rules contained in each block, and then expand the rules starting
-with the main rule, outputting the uncompressed original data bytes as you go along.
+with the main rule, outputting the uncompressed original data bytes as I go along.
-You will probably want to implement a helper function that can read a UTF-8 encoded
+I implemented a helper function that can read a UTF-8 encoded
 character from an input stream and identify the special marker bytes (which are
 illegal for UTF-8, but important for parsing the compressed data transmission
 into blocks and rules).
-For each block, you will need to construct a linked-list representation of each
+For each block, I constructed a linked-list representation of each
-of the rules in the block, and you will need to link all these rules in a block into
+of the rules in the block, and I linked all these rules in a block into
 a single list, pointed at by the `main_rule` global variable.
-You should use the `new_symbol` function that you implemented as part of the previous
+I used the `new_symbol` function that I implemented as part of the previous
 section to obtain fresh instances of the `SYMBOL` structure as you require them.
-In addition, you should use the `new_rule` function you implemented to construct
+In addition, I used the `new_rule` function you implemented to construct
 new rules having a specified nonterminal at the head (but with empty bodies),
-and you should use the `add_rule` function to link rules into the list of all rules
+and I used the `add_rule` function to link rules into the list of all rules
 headed by the `main_rule` variable.
-You are on your own as far as adding symbols to the body of a rule is concerned;
-there is no function that has been specified for this.
-You might choose to
-add a suitable function or functions to `symbol.c`, or you could just code these
-operations in-line where they are required.

 Once a block has been read and the corresponding set of rules constructed and linked
-from the `main_rule` variable, you will need to use the rules to perform expansion,
+from the `main_rule` variable, I used the rules to perform expansion,
 starting from the main rule, and to output the decompressed data bytes to the output stream.
-As the expansion of each block is completed, you will need to reinitialize and go on
+As the expansion of each block is completed, I reinitialized and go on
 to the next block, until finally the EOT marker is read, indicating the end of the
 compressed transmission.
-At that point you should call ``fflush()` on the output
+At that point I called ``fflush()` on the output
 stream, to ensure that no output remains buffered in memory.

 The actual expansion of a set of rules can be carried out recursively as follows.